ExpiredSoup/Sisyphus/README.md

-# Syphilis
+# Sisyphus
-an interprated programming langauge written in java
+an interprated programming langauge written in java desgined to hurt ur brain
 ![image](https://github.com/ExpiredSoup/Syphilis/assets/151405907/e2f3d805-36e9-4e9e-b65b-00b85586550a)
 ---

-inspierd by brainfuck this langauge hurts your brain 100% turing complete btw
+inspierd by brainfuck this langauge hurts your brain

+Sisyphus is 100% turing complete btw

+ive included a hello world program with it

+HOW TO USE Sisyphus

 "i" move pointer in main tape left